EthamQ/doodle_clone_2018/server/README.md

 router.post('/participant/:uuid', logic.addParticipantToEvent);
 3. Add a date from an event to a participant: WORKED router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
-4. Get a doodle event by its uuid UPDATED router.get('/event/:uuid', logic.getDoodleEventByUUID);
+4. Get a doodle event by its uuid WORKED router.get('/event/:uuid', logic.getDoodleEventByUUID);
-5. Update title, description, eventType, location of an event if you are the creator of an event UPDATED router.post('/event/update/:creatorUUID', logic.updateDoodleEvent);
+5. Update title, description, eventType, location of an event if you are the creator of an event WORKED router.post('/event/update/:adminUUID', logic.updateDoodleEvent);
-7. Add dates to an event if you are the creator UPDATED router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
+7. Add dates to an event if you are the creator WORKED router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
 8. Delete dates of an event if you are the creator UPDATED router.post('/date/delete/:adminUUID', dateLogic.removeDatesOfEvent);